tanishy7777/Joined_Words/README.md

 - Adds Admin Reassignment
 - UI improvement: Added toasts for various events like when, player leaves, admin reassignment, gameconfig changed, etc

+Minor Changes:
+- Prevent user from pressing a button more than once after he has pressed it.
+(This ensures backend dosent receive same requests more than once)

 Bug Fixes:
 - On reloading, state is restored properlly.